 On successful completion of this course you will be able to:

-- Recognize the standard types of numerical models in use in environmental sciences,
+- Identify and evaluate the standard types of numerical models in use in environmental sciences (including soil, water, ecosystems and atmosphere),

 - Formulate the generic process of model design, building, calibration and validation.
 Recognize some of the uncertainties introduced in this process,

-- Undertake a systems analysis.
-Relate the model building process to the system under consideration,
+- Assess the model building process in the context of the system under consideration,

-- Apply a model of environmental processes into a user friendly environment,
+- Construct a model of environmental processes and modify it into a user friendly environment,

-- Demonstrate the impact and relevancy of environmental models to policy and scientific discourse.
+- Determine the impact and relevancy of environmental models to policy and scientific discourse.

 - Introduction to the wide range of applications of numerical models in environmental sciences.
 Lectures will cover examples of models applied in climate, soil, water, natural ecosystems and atmosphere and others,